Calexico High School Navy JROTC Cadet of the Week: Raul Villarreal

 Favorites:

-Partly cloudy early.
-Scattered thunderstorms developing in the afternoon.
+Partly to mostly cloudy with scattered showers and thunderstorms developing this afternoon.
+Gusty winds and small hail are possible.
 High 92F.
-Winds ESE at 10 to 15 mph.
+Winds ESE at 5 to 10 mph.
 Chance of rain 50%.

-Scattered thunderstorms in the evening with a few showers possible late.
-Low 69F.
-Winds SE at 5 to 10 mph.
-Chance of rain 40%.
+Partly to mostly cloudy skies with scattered thunderstorms mainly during the evening.
+Gusty winds and small hail are possible.
+Low near 70F.
+Winds SSE at 5 to 10 mph.
+Chance of rain 50%.

-Partly cloudy.
+Partly cloudy skies.
 A stray shower or thunderstorm is possible.
-High around 90F.
+High near 90F.
 Winds NE at 5 to 10 mph.

 Success!
 An email has been sent to with a link to confirm list signup.